 Sustainable Development in Northern Europe:

-Week-Long Study Tour: Sweden or Finland (Fall) or Germany (Spring)
+Week-Long Study Tour: Seville or Sweden or Finland (Fall)

 Core Course Week: Denmark